SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

       btp register services/broker --name poetry-slams-servicebroker --url <provider service broker url> --user "<user>" --password "<password>" --subaccount <consumer subaccount id>
       ```

-      > Note: In the previous section about [Enabling API Access of SAP BTP Applications Using Service Broker](./42a-Multi-Tenancy-Service-Broker.md), a generated user/password combination was introduced in the provider subaccount.
+      > Note: In the previous section about [enabling API access of SAP BTP applications using service broker](./42a-Multi-Tenancy-Service-Broker.md), a generated user/password combination was introduced in the provider subaccount.
 This means that this combination will get regenerated with new values during every redeployment.
 Nevertheless, the service keys that you create below will still work.
 However, for new subscriptions, use the updated values.

 5. Create an instance of the service broker in the consumer subaccount.
    1. Run the following command.